Grants and Scholarships

 Choose Ohio First Scholarship

-The Choose Ohio First Scholarship, opens in a new window is designed to significantly strengthen Ohio’s competitiveness within STEMM (Science, Technology, Engineering, Math and Medicine) disciplines and STEM+M education.*
+The Choose Ohio First Scholarship is designed to significantly strengthen Ohio’s competitiveness within STEMM (Science, Technology, Engineering, Math and Medicine) disciplines and STEM+M education.* (* = Science, technology, engineering, medical)

 Awards range from $1,500 to $2,000 of the two-semester academic year.
 The amount awarded is based on the number of credit hours earned and on the level of academic achievement.
 Unlike many scholarships, the COF is not last dollar, it is not reduced by other awarded grant/scholarship aid.